pscheyer/Bulltipeer/README.md

 20150909 2241CST
 add `textFieldShouldReturn` delegate method of text field to remove keyboard when return button is tapped, and peerID to get the name set to the text field.
 We already initialized `peerID` and `session` so we need to set them to nil and then reinitialize using specified name by calling `setupPeerAndSessionWithDisplayName`.

+20150913 2159CST
+The `textFieldShouldReturn` function checks if the advertiser is on- if so, stop it, and then set the respective object to nil.

+The text field is kept disabled to stop from changing the name while a connection is in progress and disrupting any data exchange.

+Added another `IBAction`  function, `toggleVisibility`.
+Just calls `advertiseSelf` method to set the dvertiser's state according to the switch's state.

+Claims we can test the thing.
+Lets give it a whirl.

+Wow!
+Worked fine.
+Best commit that.
+20150913 2205CST